 Originally from the east coast, I moved to Colorado in the late nineties.
 Before I started my therapy practice, I worked in the criminal justice system in various roles over a span of fifteen years.
 I was a victim's advocate; a restorative justice program facilitator; a jail-based behavioral health specialist, and a drug-court treatment provider for high-risk DUI offenders.
 I have also worked as a EMDR/trauma therapist for an in-patient drug rehab facility.

+I like to bring humor and play into everything I do.
+I love art, music, good movies and well-written memoirs.
 I like to spend time outdoors and with my family.
-I love road trips to national parks.
-When not off on adventure, I can be found walking my dog, knitting, or with my nose in a book.
+I love road trips to the national parks.
+When not off on adventure, I can be found walking my dog, knitting, at the museums or with my nose in a book.